Legislation

 committee the extent to which such corporation used and retained

-overhead and evaluate the effectiveness and make recommendations with
+evaluate the effectiveness and make recommendations with respect to the

-stated therein.
-Such report shall also specify the amount of such
+application of the rates of taxation.
+Such report shall also specify the

-retained percentages and breakage used for investments not directly
+amount of such retained percentages used for investments not directly

 related to racing activities and such amounts used to declare dividends